TYLER-JM/barChart_repo/README.md

   ```javascript
     {title: "Winter", value: [31, 28, 31]},
   ```
-2. **options**: an object with all customizable elements of the bar chart.
+2. **options**: an object with all of the customizable elements of the bar chart.
 It will look something like this...

 ```javascript
   {